Swordfish (film): Reception

+In a review for The Washington Post, Desson Howe described the film as "an action opera designed to elicit Beavis and Butt-head-level appreciation, rather than effete applause from the critics".

+In a review for The New York Times, Stephen Holden described the film as "a meticulously choreographed bang-by-the-numbers action fantasy that I would accuse of peddling evil if the film weren't so dumb and incoherent", concluding that:

 The film grossed over $147 million in worldwide box office receipts on a production budget of $102 million.
 John Travolta's performance in the film earned him a Razzie Award nomination for Worst Actor (also for Domestic Disturbance).

 Soundtrack

 The soundtrack was produced by Paul Oakenfold, under Village Roadshow and Warner Bros. and distributed through London Sire Records, Inc. It contains 15 tracks.
 The film's orchestral score was written by Christopher Young with several electronic additions by Paul Oakenfold.
-Fragments from the score were added to the official soundtrack, but were remixed by Oakenfold.
+Fragments from the score were added to the official soundtrack but were remixed by Oakenfold.
 A more complete release was issued as an award promo, which is known for its rarity.

+Rodney Cox myth

+The Rodney Cox myth is an urban legend which purports that a man, whose name is sometimes given as Robert Cox, was personally executed by U.S. President Thomas Jefferson for treason.
+There is no substantive evidence that Cox existed or that Jefferson personally executed anybody, yet the urban legend has persisted.
+The rumor seems to originate from Swordfish, which presents the story.